-The Setúbal Music Festival, now in its seventh edition, continues to be a unique cultural phenomenon, bringing together internationally acclaimed guest artists, from Portugal and overseas, with the local community – including almost 1,500 young composers and musicians – and enriching the cultural life of this lovely and welcoming city.
+The Setúbal Music Festival is now in its eighth edition and continues to be a unique cultural phenomenon, bringing together internationally acclaimed guest artists, from Portugal and overseas, with the local community – including almost 1.500 young people – in making music and enriching the cultural life of this lovely and welcoming city.

 Each year, our Festival programme has gained its inspiration and integrity through topical themes which the people of Setúbal really care about.
 This year’s central idea of home has various important meanings which cannot be captured in the Portuguese language simply by a singular word, as in English, and demand several distinct translations: lugares, lar, em casa, raízes, origens ….
 Reflecting the rich cultural diversity of the people for whom Setúbal is home, our creative and performing artists have responded with great imagination and in wonderfully different ways.
 The idea of home naturally touches and embraces the themes of all our seven previous editions, none more so than our most recent focus on migration in 2017 which continues inevitably to influence our society and, therefore, our programming.